Luke Philp: Playing career

+As a free agent from the Blackhawks, Philp was signed to a one-year, two-way contract with the Washington Capitals on July 2, 2024.

+After a lone season within the Capitals organization, Philp left at the conclusion of his contract to sign a one-year deal with Swedish club, Färjestad BK of the SHL, on 26 July 2025.

 Personal life

-Philp is the middle of three hockey playing brothers, with the youngest Noah Philp playing as a prospect within the Edmonton Oilers organization.
+Philp is the middle of three hockey-playing brothers, with the youngest Noah playing as a prospect within the Edmonton Oilers organization.
 He played with his older brother, Simon, during his tenure in the AJHL with the Canmore Eagles in 2012.